omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 2. The algorithm for block submission.
 3. The number of transactions in a given block and frequency of submissions.

-Currently OMG Network charges transaction fees to end users in a form of OMG tokens.
+Currently, OMG Network charges transaction fees to end-users in the form of OMG tokens.
 The fee charged is 3x cheaper compared to the average Ethereum ERC20 transaction gas price.
 This is due to the performance optimization that is in place for the child chain service to submit a block every time there is at least 1 transaction.
 Even under low volume, the cost is fixed for the operator as described in the previous section.

 However, with higher transaction numbers per Plasma block, we can expect the transaction fees to be an order of magnitude cheaper than the current 3x cost saving.
 This is because the higher a Plasma block is filled the greater the overall savings are compared to transacting directly on Ethereum.
-The transactions generated by a business on OMG will have a net positive affects to the wider ecosystem.
+The transactions generated by a business on OMG will have a net positive effect on the wider ecosystem.
 You may refer to the above figure to get an idea of how this may look like.

-The unit economics for being a layer 2 service provider should always be taken into account for determining the TCO of the solution.
+The unit economics for being a Layer 2 service provider should always be taken into account for determining the TCO of the solution.

 ### 3.3 Security Considerations

-#### Trustlessness vs decentralization
+#### Trustlessness vs Decentralization

 Although the network is reliant on the child chain operator to aggregate transactions into blocks and submit the Merkle root to Ethereum, the users do not need to put trust in the operator for the security of their funds.
-At any point users can leave the network in the case that the operator is compromised.
+At any point, users can leave the network in the case that the operator is compromised.
 You can learn more about the basics of Plasma fraud proofs and the benefits for users of the system [here](https://docs.omg.network/contracts/morevp).

 #### What are the potential threats and liabilities?

 The potential threats for Community Points include the following:
 1. Byzantine events that can happen on the OMG Network: [Unchallenged exit](https://docs.omg.network/network/byzantine-conditions#unchallenged_exit), [Invalid block](https://docs.omg.network/network/byzantine-conditions#invalid_block), [Block withholding](https://docs.omg.network/network/byzantine-conditions#block_withholding), [Invalid exit](https://docs.omg.network/network/challenge-exits#invalid_exit), [Non-canonical in-flight exit](https://docs.omg.network/network/challenge-exits#noncanonical_ife), [Invalid in-flight exit challenge](https://docs.omg.network/network/challenge-exits#invalid_ife_challenge), [Invalid Piggyback](https://docs.omg.network/network/challenge-exits#invalid_piggyback).
-The events can either be challenged by another user or in the worst case the users need to leave the chain as it has become unsafe.
+The events can either be challenged by another user, or in the worst case, the users need to leave the chain as it has become unsafe.
 These events are not specific to this particular use case but are worth mentioning due to the technical implementation of the network.

-2. The moderator starts manipulating token's governance.
+2. The moderator starts manipulating token governance.
 Any moderator can behave maliciously and manage community points irresponsibly, e.g. issue more tokens than needed, send a large number of tokens to their friends, purchase a limited number of digital items, etc.

 3. The user loses the seed phrase or the private key to a Web3 wallet.
-The way to manage funds on the Ethereum or any other blockchain network is quite different from traditional banking services, thus security education should be one of the main priorities for Web3 wallets and similar applications.
+The way to manage funds on Ethereum or any other blockchain network is quite different from traditional banking services, thus security education should be one of the main priorities for Web3 wallets and similar applications.

 4. A spam attack on a fee relayer.
 A group of people can coordinate a spam attack of transactions until the funds that are dedicated to paying for users' fees are depleted, thus it won't be possible to have free transactions using the client.
-This attack vector can be mitigated though by leveraging the Reddit account system to whitelist users who should be able to send transactions and also control the volume that can be sent.
+This attack vector can be mitigated by leveraging the Reddit account system to whitelist users who should be able to send transactions and also control the volume that can be sent.

 #### How will they be mitigated or responded to?